crystalsolenoid/accordion_task/README.md

 ## Controls

 - Press `enter` to check off (or uncheck) the selected task.
 Checking a task off will move on to the next task.
+- Press `s` to skip (or unskip) the selected task.
+This will add its budgeted time back to the pool without claiming it was completed.
 - Press `j` and `k` to go up and down.
 This allows tasks to be completed out of order, if life happens.
 - Press `d` to toggle the debug panel.
 - Press `q` or `esc` to quit.